Doctorwooo/f5-agility-labs-sslviz/docs/class2/module3/lab0.rst

 Here is the vulnerable Juiceshop application.
 Next, we will try a simple SQL injection attack that will illustrate why WAF protection is necessary.

   .. image:: ../images/juiceshop-rdp.png

+-  Paste the following path in your browser's location bar after https://10.1.20.200/